-This reality creates a lot of stress in many pet owners.
-Particularly if their puppy isn’t fully housebroken, as it can lead to lots of anxious thoughts while working late or enjoying a night out with friends.
+This reality creates a lot of stress in many pet parents.
+Think about it — particularly if your puppy isn’t trained or fully housebroken, it can lead to lots of anxious thoughts while you’re working late, or enjoying a night out with friends.

-But even with this fact in mind, most dogs are able to stay by themselves for at least some amount of time without displaying anxious or destructive behavior, such as peeing where they shouldn’t.
+But even with this fact in mind, most dogs are more than able to stay by themselves for at least some amount of time without displaying anxious or unwanted behavior, such as chewing or peeing where they shouldn’t.

-How Long Can You Leave A Puppy Alone At Home?
+How Long Can You Leave a Puppy Alone at Home?

 Realistically, the answer depends on the age of your puppy.

 In general, a puppy needs a bathroom break once every hour for each month of age.
 This means that a 1-month-old puppy needs to relieve himself every hour, while a 5-month-old puppy can wait longer for relief.

 Training your pup to use pee pads is a wonderful way to acclimate him to a schedule so that he knows there’s a safe, designated spot to relieve himself inside.